 - Gather your ingredients.

-- Open the tube of biscuits and cut into quarters.
+- Open the tube of biscuits and cut it into quarters.

 - Beat your eggs with a little half & half (milk also works).